MicrosoftDocs/customer-insights/ci-docs/audience-insights/match-entities.md

 # Match entities

-After completing the map phase, you're ready to match your entities.
 The match phase specifies how to combine your datasets into a unified customer profile dataset.
-The match phase requires at least [two mapped entities](map-entities.md).
+After completing the [map step](map-entities.md) in the data unification process, you're ready to match your entities.
+The match phase requires at least two mapped entities.

+The match page consists of three sections:
+- Key metrics that summarize the number of matched records
+- Entities and rules that make up the match process
+- Entities that are processed for deduplication

 ## Specify the match order